Kim Reynolds: First term

+Second term

 Reynolds began her first full term on January 18, 2019.
 In March 2019, she signed into law a bill requiring public universities to protect all speech on campus.
 Through her judicial appointments, Reynolds shifted the Iowa Supreme Court to the right.
 Her attorney, Sam Langholz, was appointed to a position in the attorney general's office to defend her policies in court.

 In December 2019, Reynolds launched an anti-vaping social media campaign in an effort to reduce vaping among Iowa youth.
 In July 2020, she signed legislation that raised the minimum legal age to buy tobacco products, including vaping products, to 21.

 From 2017 to April 2020, Reynolds restored the voting rights of 543 felons, more than the roughly 200 restorations that her predecessor gave over almost seven years in office.
 In August 2020, she signed an executive order permitting felons to vote in Iowa elections upon completing their sentence.
 Iowa previously imposed a lifetime ban on felons voting unless the governor personally restored their voting rights, the strictest law in the country.
 Explaining her order, Reynolds referred to her experiences two decades earlier, when she twice pleaded guilty to DUI and subsequently recovered from alcoholism, an experience she cites as an important turning point in her life.